OpenDEM/FastAI4DEM/README.md

 # FastAI4DEM
 FastAI templates for Super-resolution of Digital Elevation Models.

-This is only a template, no better results could be achieved than with a simple bicubic upsampling.
+These are only templates, no better results could be achieved than with a simple bicubic upsampling.
+If you achieve any proper results please get in contact.

 Have a look at [https://opendem.info/superResolution.html](https://opendem.info/superResolution.html) for detailed information.